Skip to content

 Security Policy

-All engineers understand and abide by the CivicActions Employee/Contractor Security Policy.
-Further, we have taken care in following all the steps laid out in the Security Training.
+All engineers understand and abide by the CivicActions Information Security Policy.
+Further, we take care to follow the guidance in the Security Training.

 • When necessary for new functionality, we strive to create generic modules and contribute them to the parent project